 Core Recommendation #3 - Repair and Strengthen

-This formula contains a cold-processed whey protein isolate rich in glutamine, colostrum with anti-inflammatory proline-rich polypeptides and healing growth factors that help to repair damaged tissue along with organic Aloe vera that provides soothing, anti-inflammatory and healing benefits.
+This formula contains a cold-processed whey protein isolate supplying the important amino acid glutamine, colostrum that provides anti-inflammatory proline-rich polypeptides and healing growth factors that help to repair damaged tissue along with organic Aloe vera that provides soothing, anti-inflammatory and healing benefits.
 All these nutrients are important to the growth and maintenance of intestinal cells and can greatly benefit dogs and cats with inflammatory bowel issues.

 Whole Food Nutrition

-Kibble diets are harder for an animal to digest and most contain many highly processed ingredients that contribute to inflammatory conditions in the digestive tract and this is the last thing your dog or cat needs at this point.
-Poor digestion is related to Inflammatory Bowel Disease and other inflammatory conditions like diarrhea, arthritis and allergies.
-In addition, because commercial pet foods contain so many different ingredients that are typically poor quality, it can be difficult to determine which ingredient may be contributing to your pet's condition.
+Be aware that kibble diets are harder for an animal to digest and most contain many highly processed ingredients that can contribute to inflammatory conditions in the digestive tract and this is the last thing your dog or cat needs at this point.
+Poor digestion can contribute to the symptoms we generally see in animals with IBD like like diarrhea and even arthritis and allergy issues.
+In addition, because commercial pet foods contain so many different ingredients that are often poor quality, it can be difficult to determine which ingredient may be contributing to your pet's condition.

 This is a great remedy to have on hand for those times your dog or cat gets an upset tummy.
 The organic herbs in this formula work wonderfully to relieve gas, indigestion and nausea that can make your pet feel awful.
 This can be given daily before or after meals or kept in the fridge to use as needed.